gtrotcko/phpenv.el/README.md

 "senny/rbeny.el") project.
 Please don't ask me anything, I do not even know Emacs Lisp well enough to create something new.
 I only heve edited original rbeny.el replacing all mentions of the Ruby and Rbenv with PHP and Phpenv.
-The main purpose of this repository is my personal using.
+The main purpose of this repository is my personal using and for me it works well.

 Installation